 Elena Georgiou is the author of The Immigrant’s Refrigerator (GenPop Books, 2018) Rhapsody of the Naked Immigrants (Harbor Mountain Press), and mercy mercy me (University of Wisconsin), which won a Lambda Literary Award for poetry, was a finalist for the Publishing Triangle Award, and was reissued by the University of Wisconsin Press in 2003.
 She is also co-editor (with Michael Lassell) of the poetry anthology, The World In Us (St. Martin’s Press).

 Georgiou has won an Astraea Emerging Writers Award, a New York Foundation of the Arts Fellowship, and was a fellow at the Virginia Center for the Creative Arts.
-Her recent work appears or is forthcoming in Denver Quarterly, BOMB, MiPoesia, Lumina, Spoon River Review, Cream City Review, and Gargoyle.
-A member of the faculty in the MFA program at Goddard College.
+Her work appears in journals such as BOMB, Cream City Review, Denver Quarterly, Gargoyle, Lumina, MiPoesia, and Spoon River Review.
+She is an editor at Tarpaulin Sky Press and the Director of the MFA in Creative Writing program at Goddard College.

 Georgiou is originally from London, England, where she spent the first twenty-seven years of her life.
 Since then, she has lived in the US — first in New York, now in Vermont.
 She maintains a website at elenageorgiou.com.